 Lower ISO is ideal… most of the time

-Since using a high ISO is going to introduce significant amounts of noise to your image, you should always aim at using the lowest ISO possible.
+Since using a high ISO introduces a significant amount of noise to your image, you should always aim at using the lowest ISO possible.

 You see… There isn’t one correct ISO that should be used at all times.
-Sure, ISO100 or ISO64 are ideal as they’re not going to introduce much noise to the image but the truth is that there are many scenarios where you need to apply a higher ISO.
+Sure, ISO100 or ISO64 are ideal as they don’t introduce much noise to the image but the truth is that there are many scenarios where you need a higher ISO.

 This is why I repeat that the best ISO for landscape photography is the lowest possible for your given scenario.

-If you’re photographing during broad daylight there’s absolutely no reason for you to use an ISO of 1600.
-Most likely, an ISO of 100 is still allowing you to use a quick enough shutter speed to get a razor-sharp image, even handheld.
+There’s absolutely no reason for you to use an ISO of 1600 when photographing during broad daylight.
+An ISO of 100 is, most likely, still allowing you to use a quick enough shutter speed to get a razor-sharp image.
+Even handheld.

 When you’re photographing at night, though, you’ll need to increase the ISO significantly.
 Don’t be afraid to use an ISO of 3200 or more during those scenarios.
-It will introduce a lot of noise but it’s the only way to capture a sharp night sky.
+It will introduce a lot of noise but it’s the only way to capture a sharp night sky without a star tracker.
 Just make sure that you’re still using the lowest amount that’s allowing you to use your desired shutter speed.

 Download Our Free Cheat Sheets